-- A) All of our 3-wire grounded microfluorescent light fixtures are recommended for commercial installations that require grounding.
+A) These are recommended for commercial installations that require grounding.
 The 2-wire non-grounded microfluorescent fixtures can be used in residential installations.

-- A) The microfluorescent light fixtures with 360° rotating adjustable shields are helpful for preventing direct glare and focusing light exactly where you need it.
+A) The fixtures with a 360° rotating adjustable shields are helpful for preventing direct glare and focusing light exactly where you need it.
 This is valuable for installations in displays, shelves, cabinets, and exhibits.

-Q) Do the microfluorescent light fixtures use built-in electronic ballasts?
+Q) Do the microfluorescents use built-in electronic ballasts?

-Q) Do the microfluorescent light fixtures come with their own on/off rocker switches?
+Q) Do these fixtures come with their own on/off rocker switches?

-- A) Yes, a number of the microfluorescent fixtures come with their own small on/off rocker switches.
+A) Yes, many come with their own small on/off rocker switches.
 The rocker switches are located on the side of each fixture.

-- Q) Which microfluorescent light fixtures can be installed so that a group of them can be controlled by a wall light switch?
+Q) Can a group of them can be controlled by a wall light switch?

 Q) What is the heat output of the microfluorescent fixtures like?

-- A) All of the microfluorescent light fixtures give off very little heat relative to most other light sources.
+A) All give off very little heat relative to most other light sources.

-- A) To "hardwire" a light fixture directly to power means using a ROMEX® wire to directly connect the fixture to power.
-ROMEX® wire is used throughout your household behind walls to wire your entire house.
-It usually is made up of 3 wires: one wire with white insulation, one wire with black insulation, and one copper wire with no insulation and white insulation around all 3 wires holding them together.
-The ROMEX® wire that is used to connect lighting fixtures is usually described as "14/2 with ground" (although this may vary with geographical location).
-The "14/2" refers to the two insulated wires that are each 14 gauge in diameter and the "ground" refers to the uninsulated copper wire.
+A) To "hardwire" a light fixture directly to power means using the electrical wire in your home's wall to directly connect the fixture to power.
+This wire is usually made up of 3 wires: one wire with white insulation, one wire with black insulation, and one copper wire with no insulation and white insulation around all 3 wires holding them together.
+The wire that is used to connect lighting fixtures is usually described as "14/2 with ground" (although this may vary with geographical location).
+The "14/2" refers to the two insulated wires that are each 14 gauge in diameter and the ground refers to the uninsulated copper wire.

-- Q) Which microfluorescent light fixtures may be connected to each other with household ROMEX® wire?
+Q) Which microfluorescent light fixtures may be connected to each other with household electrical wire?

-- A) All of the microfluorescent fixtures are simply too small in their profile for a ROMEX® wire to be inserted into them.
+A) All are simply too small in their profile for this type of wire to be inserted into them.